yannichau/wheels_draft/README.md

 ### Stages of Development

 The hot reload and restart capabilities of flutter allows me to simultaneously build code, test it, identify problems and make repetitive amendments.
-These are currently the most significant builds:
+These are the most significant builds that have been completed up to Late June:

 1. Interface for listing route stops, and data fetching for routes,
 2. Tabbed interfaces for routes, for other information such as timetables, and special announcements,